 $\therefore$ The algorithm is $O(n^2) + O(n^2 - m)O(n^2) = O(n^4 - n^2m)$.

 In practice the algorithm will perform better than this.
-BFS is stops whenever $w$ is find starting from $v$.
+BFS stops whenever $w$ is found starting from $v$.
 This still is asymptotically $O(|E|)$, but in practice the bound will seldom be reached.
 Furthermore, BFS is ran on increasingly sparser graphs.
 Its asymptotic complexity is given by the number of edges in the initial $K_n$, but it decreases with each edge-removing iteration.

 Below, I display a $K_{100}$ and the random tree generated from it.

-To prove that our algorithm is correct and unbiased requires more formalization.
+To prove that the algorithm is correct and unbiased requires more formalization.
 Let $\mathcal{C}_{n,m} \subset \mathcal{G}_{n,m}$ be the set of connected graphs of $n$ vertices, $m$ edges.
 Let $\mathbb{C}(n,m) = |\mathcal{C}_{n,m}|$.
 Let $\mathcal{E}_{n, m}$ be the class of edges which, if removed from a $K_n$, produce a graph in $\mathcal{C}_{n, m}$.
 Since any $G \in \mathcal{C}_{n, m}$ corresponds univocally to a set of edges $W \in \mathcal{E}_{n,m}$,

 $$ |\mathcal{E}_{n, m}| = \mathbb{G}(n, m) $$